Image

 Inclusion Criteria:

 • Histologically or cytologically confirmed HR+/HER2- metastatic breast cancer.
-Participants must have received at least 2 prior lines of treatment for metastatic disease, including prior endocrine therapy and CDK4/6 inhibitor in either the adjuvant or advanced/metastatic setting.
+Part 1A and 1B: Participants must have received ≥ 1 prior line(s) of treatment for advanced/metastatic disease, including prior endocrine therapy and CDK4/6 inhibitor in either the adjuvant or advanced/metastatic setting.
+Part 2: Participants must have received 1-3 prior line(s) of treatment for advanced/metastatic disease, including prior endocrine therapy and CDK4/6 inhibitor in either the adjuvant or advanced/metastatic setting.

-• Female participants with metastatic breast cancer will be required (either continue ongoing or initiate as soon as feasible) to have ovarian function suppression using GnRH agonists (such as goserelin) or be postmenopausal.
+• Female participants will be required (either continue ongoing or initiate as soon as feasible) to have ovarian function suppression using gonadotropin-releasing hormone (GnRH) agonists (such as goserelin) or be postmenopausal.

 • Participants must have a stable Eastern Cooperative Oncology Group (ECOG) Performance Status of ≤ 1.